-Admin Note: Japan was the last western country to open after covid in May 2023.
-I updated my Travel Tips here after my Nov 2023 trip.
-These tips are my opinion, based on more than 30 trips back to Japan since mission days.
+Admin Note: These tips are my opinion, based on dozens of trips back to Japan since mission days.
 Suggestions are always welcome.
 If you click on a link that is outdated or have suggestions, please let me know using the 'Contact Us' link at left.

 Click links below for your item of interest or just scroll down: